0xAX/linux-insides/Interrupts/linux-interrupts-2.md

 ENDPROC(early_idt_handler_common)
 ```

-It fills `early_idt_handler_arry` with the `.rept NUM_EXCEPTION_VECTORS` and contains entry of the `early_make_pgtable` interrupt handler (more about its implementation you can read in the part about [Early interrupt and exception handling](https://0xax.gitbooks.io/linux-insides/content/Initialization/linux-initialization-2.html)).
+It fills `early_idt_handler_array` with the `.rept NUM_EXCEPTION_VECTORS` and contains entry of the `early_make_pgtable` interrupt handler (more about its implementation you can read in the part about [Early interrupt and exception handling](https://0xax.gitbooks.io/linux-insides/content/Initialization/linux-initialization-2.html)).
 For now we come to the end of the `x86_64` architecture-specific code and the next part is the generic kernel code.
 Of course you already can know that we will return to the architecture-specific code in the `setup_arch` function and other places, but this is the end of the `x86_64` early code.

 Setting stack canary for the interrupt stack
 -------------------------------------------------------------------------------